 Bridge Priority is used to determine the connection priority when selecting an interface to put into the forwarding state.
-You can assign higher priority values to interfaces that you want spanning tree to select last.
+You can assign higher priority values to interfaces that you want spanning tree to select first and lower priority values to interfaces that you want spanning tree to select last.
 If all interfaces have the same priority value, the MAC address is used to work out the priority.